Terms and Conditions

 Accounts are to be paid by you when due, whether or not the amounts concerned may ultimately have to be paid by another party.
 Bills are to be settled in full within one month of receipt.

-We may charge interest on unpaid bills from one month of delivery of the bill on a daily basis at statutory rate (currently 8%)] [rate of [2%] above the base rate of HSBC.
+We may charge interest on unpaid bills from one month of delivery of the bill on a daily basis at statutory rate (currently 8%) which is 2% above the base rate of HSBC bank.

 In relation to non-contentious costs, we are entitled to charge interest on unpaid bills at the rate payable on judgment debts from one month after delivery of the bill in accordance with Article 5 of the Solicitors’ (Non-Contentious Business) Remuneration Order 2009.
-We reserve the right to charge interest on any outstanding amounts at the [statutory rate (currently 8%)] [rate of [2%] above the base rate of HSBC.
+We reserve the right to charge interest on any outstanding amounts at the [statutory rate (currently 8%)] which is 2% above the base rate of HSBC bank.

 If any payment on account is not made or a bill is not settled in accordance with these terms, we reserve the right to decline to act further for you.